ChanminK/SignalSend/README.md

 A cool little project where you can both send and recieve signals!
 But you've gotta decypt them :D

-OFFICAL EXPLANATION:

-Signals in the Void is a small web app where people can send and discover random encrypted messages.
-Each message (a “signal”) is encrypted in the browser before being stored on the server, so only those with the right passphrase can decrypt it!

 One more
 ![S](https://img.shields.io/badge/S-blue?style=for-the-badge)
 ![i](https://img.shields.io/badge/i-red?style=for-the-badge)